luisespino/Coronavirus_2020_11/2020-11/README.md

 According to the graph, it is observed that indeed, in the next 50 days, the advance of the infected will begin to decline and this is encouraging for the neighboring country.

-... more articles from students (the order of the articles will be defined by the professor)

 ### Number of cases per day of covid 19 in the US for 218 days